wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ```
 attacks >= <START_DATE_TIME> endpoint_id:<YOUR_ENDPOINT_ID>
 ```

+Note that only attacks since <START_DATE_TIME> date and time are displayed.
+The date is taken from the **Changes since** filter of API Discovery.

 You can also copy some endpoint URL to the clipboard and use it to search for the events.
 To do this, in this endpoint menu select **Copy URL**.